Mixed Determinants and the Kadison-Singer problem: Introduction

+While we have not been able to find a direct method to estimate the max root of $r$ characteristic polynomials of Hermitian matrices, we feel that analyzing this polynomial is the most promising way of proving optimal paving estimates.

-The multivariate barrier function method is a general technique to study the evolution of roots of real stable polynomials that was introduced by MSS \cite{MSS2}.
+We will obtain root bounds for the sum characteristic polynomial by using the multivariate barrier function method, a general technique to study the evolution of roots of real stable polynomials that was introduced by MSS \cite{MSS2}.
 A polynomial $p(z_1, \cdots, z_n)$ is said to be real stable if its coefficients are real and it has no zeroes in $\mathbb{H}^n$ where $\mathbb{H} = \{z \in \mathbb{C} : \operatorname{Im}(z) > 0\}$.
-Stability is defined algebraically, but MSS, see also Branden \cite{BraLN} have shown how stable polynomials also enjoy several convexity properties.